benc-uk/tomb-viewer/readme.md

 - Cursors keys or WASD to move
 - Mouse to look around
 - Keys '[' and ']' to move up & down
-- Keys 1 & 2 to rotate the light, 3 & 4 to raise and lower it
+- Space bar to switch alt rooms

 # Status